AlephAlpha/Nekomata/doc/Builtins.md

 The order used in this function is different from the one used in min and max.
 It can compare two arbitrary values, not just numbers or chars.

+### `minMax` (`ɱ`, `1 -> 2`)

+Get both the minimum and the maximum of a list.

+If there are multiple minimums or maximums, return the first one.

+Fail when the list is empty.

+The order used in this function is different from the one used in min and max.
+It can compare two arbitrary values, not just numbers or chars.

 ### `concat` (`j`, `1 -> 1`)

 Concatenate a list of lists or a list.